Realization of manifolds as leaves using graph colorings: Introduction

-The proof of \Cref{t: realization in matchbox mfds w/t hol} has two steps.
-In the first one (\Cref{t: mathfrak X}), we realize $M$ as a dense leaf of a (minimal) compact Riemannian foliated space $\fX$ without holonomy.
-According to Section~\ref{ss: intro: univ Riem fol sps}, this is achieved with $\fX=\overline{[M,f]}$ for some (repetitive) limit aperiodic $C^\infty$ function $f:M\to\fH$, where $\fH$ is of finite dimension, such that $|\nabla^mf|$ is bounded for all $m\in\N$, and $|\nabla f|$ is bounded away from zero.
-This idea was already used in the proof of \cite[Theorem~1.1]{AlvarezBarral2017}, with less conditions on $f$.
+The proof of \Cref{t: realization in matchbox mfds w/t hol} proceeds in two steps.
+We begin in \Cref{t: mathfrak X} by realizing $M$ as a dense leaf of a (minimal) compact Riemannian foliated space $\fX$ without holonomy.
+This step mirrors the techniques used in~\cite[Theorem~1.1]{AlvarezBarral2017}, where we realize manifolds in a universal space $\widehat{\MM}_*^n$ consisting of triples $[M,x,f]$, where $M$ is a connected Riemannian $n$-manifold, $x\in M$ and $f\colon M\to\fH$ is a smooth function taking values in a separable Hilbert space.
+The idea is, given a candidate manifold $M$, to find a suitable $f$ so that the closure of $\{[M,x,f]\mid x\in M\}$ is the desired foliated space containing $M$ as a leaf.
 In the construction of $f$ (\Cref{p: there exists f}), an important role is played by a Delone subset $X\subset M$, which becomes a (repetitive) connected graph of finite degree by attaching an edge between any pair of close enough points.
 Then $f$ is defined using normal coordinates at the points of $X$, and a (repetitive) limit aperiodic coloring $\phi$ of $X$ by finitely many colors.
 The existence of $\phi$ is guaranteed by \cite[Theorem~1.4]{AlvarezBarral-limit-aperiodic}.
-Actually, $(M,X,\phi)$ must be repetitive when $M$ is repetitive, which requires a closer look at the proof of \cite[Theorem~1.4]{AlvarezBarral-limit-aperiodic} for this particular graph $X$ (\Cref{p: (M X phi) is (repetitive) limit aperiodic}).

-At this point, there is an interdependence between this paper and its companion \cite{AlvarezBarral-limit-aperiodic}, kept for the sake of brevity.
-The proof of \Cref{p: (M X phi) is (repetitive) limit aperiodic} uses \cite[Theorem~1.4]{AlvarezBarral-limit-aperiodic} (its graph version) and some preliminary results about repetitivity on Riemannian manifolds (\Cref{s: rep Riem mfds}).
-Graph versions of those preliminary results are also needed in \cite{AlvarezBarral-limit-aperiodic}, but their proofs are simpler than in the manifold versions (\Cref{s: rep colored graphs}).
-Therefore those proofs are only given in this paper for manifolds.

-In the second step of the proof, we construct a (minimal) matchbox manifold $\fM$ without holonomy and a foliated projection $\pi:\fM\to\fX$ whose restrictions to the leaves are diffeomorphisms (\Cref{t: matchbox mfd}).
+The second step of the proof constructs a (minimal) matchbox manifold $\fM$ without holonomy and a foliated projection $\pi:\fM\to\fX$ whose restrictions to the leaves are diffeomorphisms (\Cref{t: matchbox mfd}).
 Then $\fX$ can be replaced with $\fM$ by considering the lift of the Riemannian metric of $\fX$ to $\fM$.
-The construction of $\fM$ uses simple expressions of the local transversals of $\fX$ as quotients of zero-dimensional spaces.
-This idea is implemented by using again the space $\widehat{\mathcal M}_{*,\text{imm}}^n$.
+To obtain $\fM$, we introduce a totally disconnected extension of the transversal dynamical system associated to $\fM$, a technique that is most commonly used in the context of actions of countable groups on compact spaces (see~\cite{Anderson, DownarowiczZhang} and the references therein).
+This idea is implemented by using again the space $\widehat{\mathcal M}_*^n$.